Wahida Prism Khan: Early life

 Khan was born in Thanamandi, Rajouri to teachers Gulzar Ahmed and Hajara Kaser.
 Khan is one of five siblings.
-Her elder sister Jabeen Khan is Deputy Superintendent in J&K Police.
+Her elder sister Jabeen Lone is Deputy Superintendent in J&K Police.
 Khan's father was killed by militants at work in his school while teaching the children in 2001.

 Khan finished her schooling at Thanamandi in Rajouri.
 She did her intermediate from the Government Girls School Rajouri.
 She pursued her MBBS from Government Medical College, Jammu.
 Among her hobbies, Khan was interested in riding a motorcycles and climbing mountains.
 She was raised as a strong and independent thinker like her other siblings.
 Their way of life was not appreciated at that time as the people were not that open minded and progressive.
 The family often had to take the brunt from the town and they had to make lot of adjustments, like moving out of town a couple of times.
 But this did not discourage the parents who continued to support her and family.